Share This Article

 What Are the Symptoms of Technophobia?

-Now that you know the top Technophobia causes, let’s see how it manifests.
-The symptoms of Technophobia vary in different people.
+Now that you know the top technophobia causes, let’s look at the symptoms.
+The symptoms of technophobia vary in different people.
 The fear becomes a phobia when you take extreme measures to avoid situations where you come across technology or refuse to use it.

-● Refusing to learn or update your knowledge of devices
+- Refusing to learn or update their knowledge of devices

-Here are other physical and psychological symptoms that indicate one is a Technophobe:
+Here are other physical, mental, and emotional symptoms that indicate one may be a technophobe:

 Physical Symptoms